BOOMfinity/GoThink/README.md

 ### Can I create a PR?

 Of course, you can.
 We will check it and decide what to do.
+However if you're going to do something big, create an issue first to make sure no one else is already doing same thing.